Published by WHO is WHO in RAKRas Al Khaimah, UAE

 Most licences are issued within a few business days once KYC documents are in.

-A RAKEZ entity can transact across the UAE and the GCC, hire residents, and sponsor visas.
+A zone entity can transact across the UAE and the GCC, hire residents, and sponsor visas.

 More than 50 supported activities — from solo consultants to industrial manufacturers.